InputOutputZ/ATran/README.md

 ```php
 php artisan vendor:publish
 ```
-- 3- Choose "AzureTran\Translate\AzureTranServiceProvider" provider from the list via typing its index value.
+- 3- Choose "ATran\Translate\ATranServiceProvider" provider from the list via typing its index value.

 - 4- Go to env file and include at the bottom:-